singleron-RD/CeleScope/docs/dynaseq/replacement.md

 ## Arguments
 `--bg_cov` background snp depth filter, lower than bg_cov will be discarded.
-Only valid in csv format
+Only valid in csv format.

-`--bam` bam file from conversion step
+`--bam` bam file from conversion step.

-`--bg` background snp file, csv or vcf format
+`--bg` background snp file, csv or vcf format.

-`--cell_keep` filter cell
+`--cell_keep` filter cell.

-`--min_cell` a gene expressed in at least cells, default 10
+`--min_cell` a gene expressed in at least cells, default 10.

-`--min_gene` at least gene num in a cell, default 10
+`--min_gene` at least gene num in a cell, default 10.

 `--outdir` Output diretory.